CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: CloudPerfTrace foot:ds : A Comprehensive Dataset for Performance Analysis

 \subsection{Data}

-Table~\ref{tab:application_traces} summarizes the collected traces for all 11 applications, detailing the total number of runs, the proportion of static workload configurations, and the cumulative recording duration for each application.
+Table~\ref{tab:applications} summarizes the collected traces for all 11 applications, detailing the total number of runs, the proportion of static workload configurations, the cumulative recording duration, and the observed performance degradation range (Min. \% and Max. \%) for each application.
 Trace counts vary by application, reflecting differences in execution duration and scenario configurations.
 The percentages of static workload highlight that some applications (Graph Analytics, Data Analytics, MLPerf, HBase, TPCC, Flink) were exclusively evaluated under static conditions, while others (Data Serving, Redis, Web Search, Alluxio, Minio) were extensively tested with both static and dynamic scenarios (monotonic, periodic, and random).
 The duration column further indicates the total days of data recorded for each benchmark, with long-running experiments such as Data Analytics (118.95 days) and Graph Analytics (49.69 days) providing substantial coverage for steady-state and transient performance behaviors.
+The minimum and maximum performance percentages highlight the variability in degradation observed across runs, with some interactive applications like Redis and Minio experiencing severe degradation (down to $\sim$6-10\%), while other workloads like Data Analytics remained relatively stable.

 In total, the dataset spans approximately 317 days of recorded traces across all applications, representing a comprehensive view of VM performance under diverse workloads.
 This diverse set of traces, which span thousands of runs, provides a rich dataset that captures both short-term variability and long-term workload trends.
 The breadth of applications, workload types, and temporal coverage make it well-suited for developing and evaluating generalizable performance prediction models in realistic multi-tenant cloud environments.